GintarasDev/JsonPath/README.md

 Note: If the path passed to `JsonPath` attribute ends with '.' - the current name of the property will be used in json.
 Otherwise - the last path part is considered as a name of the property.

+`JsonPathConvert` path includes 'TypesToIgnore' property.
+This property is a list of values which will not be scanned for `JsonPath` properties.
+It is usefull for stuff like `DateTime` where Newtonsoft's `JsonConvert` would just serialize it to date0time string, so we don't want to scan it's insides.
+Types ignored by default are:
+* DateTime
+* DateTime?
+* DateTimeOffset
+* DateTimeOffset?
+* Guid
+* Guid?
+* TimeSpan
+* TimeSpan?
+* string
+* decimal
+* decimal?

 ## Performance

 This package is quite slow at the moment.
 It might be ok for light use in non performance sensitive API, but in general I would suggest waiting for performance oriented updates if performance is a concern.